How Long to Charge a Motorcycle Battery?

 To get the most life from your battery you need to keep it optimally charged with a smart charger and not allow it to get too drained.
 There are some easy steps you can take to keep your battery ready to go.

 A Battery Tender should be a staple in any motorcycle owner’s garage.
 See the current prices on Amazon.
 It is the easiest way to keep your battery fully charge in between rides and during the off season.
 The Battery Tender is a trickle charger that feeds a consistent current flowing to your battery and will switch to float mode once your battery reaches 12 volts.

 Battery Tender isn’t the only brand of charger on the market.
 There are plenty to choose from.
 You can charge your motorcycle battery with any charger, but, it is highly recommended that you use a charger that has an automatic mode that will switch off or switch to float mode before charging it higher than 2 amps.
 An unattended battery that’s allowed to charge more than 2 amps will bulge or even explode, spewing battery acid everywhere.
 Yikes!

 Check for Parasitic Draw

 Do a parasitic draw test.
 The purpose of this test is to see if there is a leak, so to speak, where your battery power is being drained.
 Some small amount of battery drain is normal, say, if you have a clock or alarm on your bike that is always on.
-But these leaks can also be caused by a short or poor ground wiring.
-Any drain more than an amp, should be investigated and repaired.
-Checking for parasitic draw is simple.
+But these leaks can also be caused by short or poor ground wiring.
+Any drain more than an amp should be investigated and repaired.
+Checking for a parasitic draw is simple.